-Undistributed earnings of the Company's foreign subsidiaries amounted to approximately \$48.7 million, \$51.9 million, and \$49.2 million at December 31, 2015, 2014 and 2013, respectively.
-At December 31, 2015 and 2014, cash and cash equivalents held by the Company's foreign subsidiaries was \$5.7 million and \$12.7 million, respectively.
+Undistributed earnings of the Company's foreign subsidiaries amounted to approximately \$48.6 million, \$48.7 million, and \$51.9 million at December 31, 2016, 2015 and 2014, respectively.
+At December 31, 2016 and 2015, cash and cash equivalents held by the Company's foreign subsidiaries was \$4.5 million and \$5.7 million, respectively.
 Funds held by the Company's foreign subsidiaries are not available for domestic operations unless the funds are repatriated.
 If the Company planned to or did repatriate these funds, then U.S. federal and state income taxes would have to be recorded on such amounts.
 The Company's reinvestment determination is based on the future operational and capital requirements of its U.S. and non-U.S. operations.
-As of December 31, 2015, the Company determined that the assertion of permanent reinvestment at its foreign subsidiaries in Canada and France was no longer appropriate and it intends to repatriate approximately \$3.2 million.
-The total tax liability associated with the intention to repatriate undistributed earnings in Canada and France is estimated to be approximately \$1.7 million, however the liability is expected to be entirely offset by the foreign tax credits generated from the repatriation.
-The Company currently has no plans and does not intend to repatriate any of its undistributed foreign earnings in any other countries outside of Canada and France.
+As of December 31, 2015, the Company determined that the assertion of permanent reinvestment at its foreign subsidiaries in Canada and France was no longer appropriate and it repatriated approximately \$3.5 million during the year ended December 31, 2016, which comprised all of the funds available for repatriation.
+The total tax liability of approximately \$1.2 million associated with the repatriation of undistributed earnings in Canada and France, will be offset by the use of carried forward net operating losses.
+The Company does not intend to repatriate any of the undistributed foreign earnings in any other countries.
 These balances are considered permanently reinvested and will be used for foreign items including foreign acquisitions, capital investments, pension obligations and operations.
 It is impracticable to estimate the total tax liability, if any, which would be created by the future distribution of these earnings.
-In October of 2014, the Company acquired all issued and outstanding shares of HEKA, a manufacturer with operations in Germany and Canada, utilizing approximately \$5.9 million of foreign cash on hand.
-In 2015, the Company also used \$0.3 million of foreign cash on hand for capital improvements at AHN, a German manufacturer.
+In 2014, the Company utilized approximately \$11.2 million of foreign cash to acquire all issued and outstanding shares of MCS, a German manufacturer.
+In 2015, the Company utilized approximately \$5.9 million of foreign cash to acquire all issued and outstanding shares of HEKA, a manufacturer with operations in Germany and Canada.
+In 2015, the Company also used \$0.3 million of foreign cash on hand for capital improvements at AHN, a German subsidiary.

 During 2010, the Company completed an analysis of its research and development credit carryforwards and determined that due to certain documentation requirements to substantiate the credit, an uncertain tax liability of \$0.2 million should be recorded.
 No penalties or interest have been accrued on this liability because the credits have not yet been utilized.
 Also, as part of the acquisition of TBSI, the Company acquired approximately \$59,000 of uncertain tax liabilities related to certain potentially nondeductible expenses reflected in previously filed pre-acquisition tax returns.
 In 2015, the Company reviewed prior year transfer pricing on intercompany transactions including services and determined the need for a tax reserve in the amount of \$35,000.
 Tax attribute carryforwards would be adjusted upon settlement of these liabilities, except those relating to pre-acquisition tax returns, which would require cash payments.
+In 2016, the Company recorded a tax reserve in the amount of \$59,000 related to the disposition of a foreign subsidiary.
+Additionally in 2016, the Company recorded a reserve for \$62,000 related to issues raised in an ongoing German income tax audit.
 A reconciliation of uncertain tax liabilities is as follows:

-(in thous ands)
+(in tho usands)

-Balance at December 31, 2013 \$ 191

-Additions based on tax positions of acquired entities 59

-Balance at December 31, 2014 250
+Balance at December 31, 2014 \$ 250

 Additions based on tax positions of prior years 35

+Balance at December 31, 2015.
+285

+Additions based on current year tax positions 59

+Additions based on tax positions of prior years 62

-Balance at December 31, 2015 \$ 285
+Balance at December 31, 2016 \$ 406